 Also published on A Nice Cuppa

 When was your first chai?
 Was it a concentrate Tazo concoction at Starbucks?
 Or, slow-brewed and lightly sweetened at a fine Indian restaurant?
 I remember falling in love with the spicy honey infused cup at a small Indian restaurant in a strip mall in Boulder, Colorado.
-The tea was a perfect match for all the rich flavors of the masala in the meal, and despite dining at 9 at night, I’d slurp down cupfuls finding myself wide awake and bursting with ideas at two in the morning.
+The honey-infused tea was made from pure and potent products and was a perfect match for all the rich flavors of the masala in the meal, and despite dining at 9 at night, I’d slurp down cupfuls finding myself wide awake and bursting with ideas at two in the morning.
 At only 20 years old, the late nights were rarely a problem.
 Many years later, I rediscovered chai at a local cafe and became quickly addicted once again.
 Oregon Chai, Tazo, Morning Glory, it really didn’t matter as long as it was balanced with perfect microfoam to mellow the harsh edge of sweetness.
 Grande Chai Tea Latte was my morning drink of choice for years.
 But in all that time, I never got around to making it at home, somehow convincing myself that it was too time consuming to get it right.

 As I was flipping through one of my many cookbooks, this one Dishing with Style which combines the art of food styling with delicious recipes for entertaining, I stumbled upon a gorgeous photo of homemade Ginger Chai and sheepishly realized it is stunningly simple to make.
 If I can boil water and stir, I can make chai.
 So, despite having given up chai over a year ago (all that sugar!), I couldn’t resist and in 20 minutes I was curled up on the couch sipping.
 The good news is making it at home at least lets me control the amount and type of sugar.
 Once again, chai has a place in my life… maybe not as an everyday drink, but as the perfect rainy day cozying up with a good book drink.